jeffreykegler/hoonlint/misc/whitespace.md

 * Its rune.

-* A vertical gap, with comments at the anchor column or aligned at the runstep lines.
+* A vertical gap, with comments at the anchor column as well as aligned at the runstep lines.

 * A running where runstep lines are aligned one stop after the anchor column.
-  The runstep lines are separated by vertical gaps with comments at the anchor column or aligned with the runstep lines.
+  The runstep lines are separated by vertical gaps with comments at the anchor column as well as aligned with the runstep lines.

-* A vertical gap, with comments at the anchor column, or aligned at the runstep lines.
+* A vertical gap, with comments at the anchor column, as well as aligned at the runstep lines.

 * A TISTIS aligned at the anchor column.